Asian stocks slip, yen and gold rise as global risks weigh

-Most Asia stock markets retreated Wednesday as rising geopolitical risks kept investors on edge, with Japanese shares leading the decline after the strengthening yen crossed a key level.
+Most Asia stock markets retreated Wednesday as rising geopolitical risks kept investors on edge, with Japanese shares leading the decline after the strengthening yen breached a key level.

 GLOBAL GLOOM: Investors are cautious as world events this week complicate the investment outlook.
-Tensions are rising over North Korea, which threatened the U.S. against making any military moves after it sent aircraft carrier to the divided Korean Peninsula.
-Meanwhile, U.S. Secretary of State Rex Tillerson arrived in Moscow with the aim of persuading Russia to ditch its ally Syria following last week's chemical attack.
+Tensions are rising over North Korea, which threatened the U.S. against making any military moves after Washington sent an aircraft carrier to the divided Korean Peninsula.
+Meanwhile, U.S. Secretary of State Rex Tillerson is in Moscow with the aim of getting Russia to ditch its ally Syria following last week's chemical attack.
 France's election later in the month is also giving investors a reason to hunker down and avoid taking any big risks.

 QUOTEWORTHY: "Safe havens had obviously gained attractiveness amid the tensions surrounding geopolitics," said Jingyi Pan, market strategist at IG.
 "North Korean (and) Syrian tensions and the upcoming French election appear to be topping the list of reasons to seek the flight to safety at the moment."